dsanchor/apim-demo-infra/README.md

 - Resource group
 - API Management service
 - Storage account for future use we will explain later

+The storage account that we create in this automation has to be unique named.
+To make sure it is unique, modify the *apim.tfvars* file and change the value of the *uniqueId* variable.
+The final value of this storage account names will be formed by *"${var.prefix}${var.environment}apimsa${var.uniqueId}"* expression.
+The purpose of this storage account is to store the API Management APIs descriptors and the API Management policies.
+We will use this storage account in the next steps of the demo.

 To run the automation, push the changes to the *dev* branch.
 The automation will run automatically.